The importance of connecting with the Chinese marketPosted on September 24th, 2018 in Event News, Industry Insight, Leadership, Speaker Interview

 By following in their footsteps and adapting your digital marketing strategy for the Chinese market, you may find that you have access to one of the biggest and fastest-growing consumer markets in the world.

-To hear more from Helen Sawczak, book your ticket to The Business of Events, 7- 8 February 2019 at Sheraton on the Park, Sydney.
+To hear more from Helen Sawczak, book your ticket to The Business of Events, 7- 8 February 2019 at Sheraton Grand Sydney Hyde Park.